NASA again postpones historic Ingenuity helicopter flight on Mars

 The copter carries only the essentials — two cameras, along with a nod to a past aviation milestone.

 It’s been more than a century since Orville and Wilbur Wright’s glider took flight in North Carolina, ushering in the age of air transportation.
-NASA attached a piece of fabric from the 1903 flyer underneath the helicopter’s solar panel to mark the moment.
+NASA attached a piece of fabric from the 1903 flier underneath the helicopter’s solar panel to mark the moment.

 “Just as Ingenuity was inspired by the Wright brothers, future explorers will take off using both the data and inspiration from this mission,” Thomas Zurbuchen, associate administrator for science at NASA, said in a statement.